Frequently Asked Questions

 A. After technical review has taken place, Takeda will invite shortlisted applicant organizations to submit a summary slide.
 At that time, we will share the template for the slide.
 Please do not attempt to submit a summary slide when submitting your application.

 A: Upon completion of the proposal evaluation process, Takeda will inform each applicant of the award decision.
+Please refer to the application process timeline in the RFP document for more details.

 A: A mid-year and annual progress report for the previous year must be submitted, and results and performance agreed upon by Takeda for the next tranche of funding to be released.
 Global CSR Partners must be able to attribute reported outputs and outcomes to the Takeda funding (or the Takeda-funded portion of the project) exclusively.